ZabdielV/DevOps-Maven-Docker-Prueba/personal notes.md

   - Gloval env $REMOTE_HOST

 - Make sure all files ownership are 1000:1000 (jenkins) and execution permision are chmod 755

+- Pull from `deploy` branch in pipeline config

 ## Deployments